Advertisement

 Overview

-Like No. 30 Pikewood National, Pete Dye Golf Club is a 100 Greatest course built atop a West Virginia mining deposit, but in this case, it’s an active coal mine.
+Like No. 31 Pikewood National, Pete Dye Golf Club is a 100 Greatest course built atop a West Virginia mining deposit, but in this case, it’s an active coal mine.
 (The club’s original name was Coal Ridge.)
 Evidence of that fact is everywhere, from the strip-mine wall along the par-5 eighth and the black cinder bunkers on the par-4 sixth to the abandoned coal train that curls around the outside of the dogleg on the 10th.
-There’s even a coal mine shaft you can walk through to reach the seventh tee.
+There’s even a coal mine shaft that leads to the seventh tee.
 Construction took so long that Dye’s style had evolved by the time the full 18 was finally seeded.
-Early holes sport the railroad-tie motif of Oak Tree National while later holes feature the echo-chamber bunkering of Whistling Straits.
+Early holes sport the railroad-tie motif of Oak Tree National, while later holes feature the echo-chamber bunkering of Whistling Straits.

 About